prashantdxvanshi/Research_Copilot/README.md

-# Zylabs AI Research Copilot..
+# Zylabs AI Research Copilot

 A production-grade AI Research Copilot built for the Zylabs Intern AI Engineer Assignment It uses **LangGraph** for the AI workflow, **Python (FastAPI)** for the backend, **ReactJS (Vite + TailwindCSS)** for the frontend, **MongoDB** for persistence, and **Ollama** for local LLM inference